 - What tests your doctor will do to diagnose it

 - How you can regain use of your shoulder.

 What part of the shoulder is affected?

-In frozen shoulder, inflammation in the joint makes the normally loose parts of the joint capsule stick together.
-This seriously limits the shoulder’s ability to move, and causes the shoulder to freeze.
+In a frozen shoulder, inflammation in the joint makes the normally loose parts of the joint capsule stick together.
+This seriously limits the shoulder’s ability to move and causes the shoulder to freeze.

 Related Document: A Patient’s Guide to Shoulder Anatomy

 The cause of frozen shoulder is largely a mystery.
 One theory is that it may be caused by an autoimmune reaction.
 In an autoimmune reaction, the body’s defense system, which normally protects it from infection, mistakenly begins to attack the tissues of the body.
 This causes an intense inflammatory reaction in the tissue that is under attack.
 Frozen shoulder is very common in diabetics and patients with endocrine disorders.